ahuarte47/duckdb-eeagrid/docs/functions.md

 #### Description

 Returns the X-coordinate (EPSG:3035) of the grid cell corresponding to a given EEA Reference Grid code, optionally truncating the value to a specified resolution.
+Valid resolutions are powers of ten up to 1,000,000.

 #### Example